 The Basics of Using a Bagua Mirror

-If you do find yourself in a position that requires subtle protection of your home or office from potentially dangerous Sha Chi feng shui energies, (sharp or attacking structures pointing at your home), or bad energy coming from your neighbors, you may choose to use the bagua mirror.
+If you do find yourself in a position that requires subtle protection of your home or office from potentially dangerous Sha Chi feng shui energies (such as sharp or attacking structures pointing at your home) or bad energy coming from your neighbors, you may choose to use the bagua mirror.

 Even though a potent feng shui cure, the bagua mirror does not have almighty powers and is definitely not activated by one's fears or pleas.
 It is just a tool to use in order to redirect energy.